A History of Europe

 Munich, 1938.
 Chamberlain talks with Mussolini while Hitler signs.

 Looking back with hindsight, it now appears that it would have been better in this case to give war a chance.
 The German army, the Wehrmacht, was still not ready to take on an opponent who could fight back; the troops at this stage were inexperienced and poorly equipped, while the all-important tanks had not been built yet.
 Indeed, the German chief of the general staff, Ludwig Beck, resigned in protest, because he thought Fall Grün (Operation Green), the plan for the invasion of Czechoslovakia, would start a war that Germany could not win.
 On the other side, if the war had happened, the Czechs would have done most of the fighting, because the only potential ally they shared a border with was Poland.
 Even so, Germany's opponents could have caused diversions on other fronts, like a French counter-attack across the Rhine, and their overwhelming numbers would have worn the Germans down in a few months.
 Thus, World War II would have been over before anyone could give it a name.
-Compared with the devastating war that happened in real life, the conflict over Czechoslovakia would be the military equivalent of what park rangers call a "controlled burn," a small conflagration that prevents a larger one.
+Compared with the devastating war that happened in real life, the conflict over Czechoslovakia would be the military equivalent of what park rangers call a "controlled burn," a small fire that burns available fuel before it can cause a larger one.
 The end result?
 The Nazis would be discredited before they could launch the Blitzkrieg or the Holocaust (Hitler would probably be thrown out in a coup); the European phase of World War II would be remembered as a petty war, no more important than those in the Balkans before World War I; millions of Europeans that died between 1939 and 1945 would live instead; the Soviet Union would not get an opportunity to impose communism on the other nations of Eastern Europe.
 If the Americans went to war in the 1940s, they would only fight the Japanese, since the war in the Pacific was caused by events that had nothing to do with Europe.
 And a lot of authors, film makers and game designers, not to mention The History Channel, would need to find another subject for their works.

 Anyway, when he returned to London, Chamberlain waved the Munich Agreement in front of a cheering crowd, and told them he had brought "peace in our time" (see the above picture).
 But the agreement only lasted for five and a half months, before Hitler had the rest of Czechoslovakia as well.
 First Hitler encouraged the Slovaks to declare independence from Prague; then he bullied the Czech government into asking for German intervention "to prevent a civil war"; finally the Germans moved in, annexed what was left of Bohemia and Moravia, and turned Slovakia into a German satellite (March 15, 1939).
 The scheme was clever--Germany could still claim that everything it did was legal--but it was also transparent.
 No one had any doubt that a madman was now on the loose.(17)